ntap-johanneswagner/tridenttraining/Part1.md

 This will rerun the command again and again and shows changes in the output by a single additional line.
 To stop the command press ctrl+c (sometimes the keyboard mapping is weird in the lab, then just close and reopen the terminal)

-Restarting the controller is quiet similar, please also restart the controller
+Restarting the controller is quiet similar, run the following command to restart the controller:

 ```console
 kubectl rollout restart deployment/trident-controller -n trident